JPIAMRCOINCIDE/MicrobialGenomics/_episodes/66_determine_MLST.md

 ~~~
 {: .bash}

-Storing the MLST output in a file:
+The output of the mlst contains many lines as it checks for every possible species.
+You can specify an MLST scheme using the --scheme option and you can make it less chatty using the --quiet option.
+You can also store the actual MLST output in a file and only display the rest of the diagnostic messages on a screen.
 ~~~
 $ cd ~/assembly
 $ for sample in barcode02 barcode03